Check Your Head: the Youth Global Education Network

 Check Your Head was founded in 1999.
 Today, we are located at 2455 Fraser Street, Vancouver, British Columbia, on the stolen homelands of xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) Peoples.
 We are committed to disrupting all systems of oppression and being in solidarity with Indigenous Sovereignties on their own terms.

-Youth are leading and active in social, economic and environmental justice movements.
+Youth are leading and active in the intersecting social, economic and climate justice movements.

-Our mission is to educate, activate, and empower young people to engage in social, environmental and economic justice movements and to create a more equitable, democratic and sustainable future.
+Our mission is to activate, engage and support young people in social, climate and economic justice movements in order to work towards more equitable, sustainable and liberation-oriented realities and futures.

 OUR VALUE FRAMEWORK

 We strive to learn and grow through our work, approaching our youth engagement and education through an Anti-Oppression framework.
 We facilitate the examination of institutional structures and cultural narratives that reinforce and maintain power imbalances at all levels.
 We aim to take an intersectional approach to our work, examining how power impacts and intersects with race, abilities, gender, sexuality, class, citizenship status, and ongoing colonialism in our lived experiences, relationships, communities, environments and societies.

 We recognize that ‘Anti-Oppression’ is a broad framework that is inclusive of diverse perspectives, values, and principles.
 We strive to centre the voices, experiences and leadership of directly-impacted communities who bear the brunt of systemic inequities and state violence.
 We work in solidarity with individuals, organizations, collectives and communities striving for climate, social and economic justice.

 We thank our partners and allies (listed below), for allowing us to use their wisdom and helping us define these principles in relation to our work.